Gravitational Physics Had an Initial Crisis

 From the beginning in 1922, gravitational waves were in doubt.
 Einstein himself tried to publish a paper denying them but withdrew that paper after being convinced his conclusion was wrong.

 The account is not clear whether Einstein or Infeld wrote the final paper bringing gravitational waves back to relativity.

 'In 1956, Felix Pirani remedied the confusion' but his solution was not accepted until Feynman's famous 'sticky bead argument' in 1957 convinced those in this gravitational physics discipline these gravitational waves could be detected.

 In 1969, Weber claimed to have detected the first gravitational waves, [but] by the late 1970s general consensus was that Weber's results were spurious.

 Prototypes for LIGO were developed in the 1970s.

-LIGO and gravitational waves have also been covered elsewhere.
+LIGO and gravitational waves have been covered elsewhere by Thunderbolts Project.

 I find the sticky bead argument awkward but certainly It was necessary in 1957 to maintain the importance of relativity and an agreement was reached.